pr0mming/GameOfLife/README.md

 - I recommend use **IntelliJ IDE** in case you have problems to download all the dependencies with **Eclipse IDE**.
 - Install Maven dependencies.
 - Use `mvn clean javafx:run` to run in localhost.
-- Use `mvn clean javafx:jlink` to generate a executable (read the docs of the plugin if you aren't sure).
+- Use `mvn clean javafx:jlink` to generate a executable on the `/target` folder (read the docs of the plugin if you aren't sure).

 ## How to play?
-- Use left-click to place green cell (alive).
+- Use left-click to place a green cell (alive), you can use patterns form [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 - Once you think it's ready just press down the "Start Game" button to generate the patterns.

 ## Demo :sunglasses: